-Serious side effects What to do Tell your doctor immediately or Symptoms of severe low blood sugar levels: disorientationseizures, fits or convulsionsloss of consciousness. go to Accident and Emergency at your nearest hospital if you notice any of

-Serious side effects What to do If a severe hypo is not treated, it can cause brain damage and death. these serious side effects.
-Other effects: • skin rashes over a large part of the body • shortness of breath, wheezing • swelling of the face, lips or tongue • fast pulse • sweating.
+Serious side effects What to do Symptoms of severe low blood sugar levels: Tell your doctor immediately or disorientationseizures, fits or convulsionsloss of consciousness. go to Accident and Emergency at your nearest hospital if you If a severe hypo is not treated, it can cause brain damage and death.
+Other effects: notice any of these serious side effects. skin rashes over a large part of the body shortness of breath, wheezing swelling of the face, lips or tongue fast pulse sweating.
 You may need urgent medical attention or hospitalisation.
 These side effects are very rare.